+In HVAC industry, a potentiometer is understood to mean a device that is used to manually generate a control signal.
 Typical control signals are: 0-10 Volt, 0-20 mA or 0-100 % PWM.
-These continuous variable control signals (or analogue signals) can be used to control an EC fan, a frequency inverter, a variable speed drive, a damper actuator, etc.
+These continuous variable control signals (or analogue signals) can be used to control an EC fan or an AC fan via a frequency inverter or via a variable speed drive.
+A control signal can also be used to control a damper actuator, etc.

-In simple words, this means that they can be used to manually adjust fan speed or to control a damper position.
+In simple words, this means that a potentiometercan be used to manually adjust fan speed or to control a damper position.
 A potentiometer is often installed on an easy accessible location to remotely control fan speed or to regulate air flow by adjusting a damper position.

 Some potentiometers require a supply voltage, while other types are unpowered.